Adam Weidenbach

 Ownership successfully transferred from Orinda Union School District to John Muir Land Trust in December 2025.
 Wagner Ranch is now protected forever.

-Phase 2: Launch the Campaign - In progress
+Phase 2: Fundraising: Goal $5 million - In progress

 Design Concept A: Access and Exploring